evanharmon1/harmon-ops/os/mac/CHECKLIST-MAC.md

 - [ ] Run `setupMac.sh` from `os/mac`:
 `cd ~/git/harmon-ops/os/mac && caffeinate -disu zsh -x ./setupMac.sh 2>&1 | tee -a ~/.log/setupMac.sh.log`
 - The script usually needs a few Mac password prompts, so check it periodically.
+- You need to type "exit" when oh-my-zsh is installed to exit that terminal and return to the rest of the setupMac.sh script

 ## Setup 1Password & Secrets
 - [ ] Open 1Password and authenticate: